-You can’t take acetylcholine directly, but you can take supplements that increase its release by the body, slow its breakdown, encourage its reuptake, stimulate its receptors, or provide the resources to create it.
-(5)
+You can’t take acetylcholine directly, but you can take supplements that increase its release by the body, slow its breakdown, encourage its reuptake, stimulate its receptors, or provide the raw materials to create it.

-Substances, either drugs or supplements, that increase acetylcholine are described as cholinergic.
+Substances, either drugs or supplements, that enhance or mimic the action of acetylcholine are described as cholinergic.

-The best cholinergic supplements fall into three main categories — choline-based, herbal remedies, and nutrients.
+The best cholinergic supplements fall into three main categories — choline-based, herbs, and nutrients.